There

 permission in her thoughts, Ian knelt down and grasped at the bottom of her

 skirts.
-It was a beautiful gown…..or it
+It was a beautiful gown… or it had been before the dried leaves and

-chiffon.
-Eena pulled up on four layers
+twigs had stuck to the delicate chiffon.
+Eena pulled up on four layers of

-of material while Ian took hold of the final one.
+material while Ian took hold of the final one.
 He gave it a good hard yank.
-Unprepared, Eena stumbled forward, catching
+Unprepared,

-herself on Ian’s shoulders.
-The
+Eena stumbled forward, catching herself on Ian’s shoulders.
+The protector found

-protector found his head buried beneath layers of underskirt.
+his head buried beneath layers of underskirt.

 “Criminy,